aduffy70/Protocols/RAD-seq_protocol.md

 Submit for sequencing.
 The sequencing center will use qPCR/bioanalyzer to determine if additional size selection or cleaning is necessary and process as needed.

 # Recipes

+## Sequences for MseI adapters (with Aaron's modifications to better match modern Illumina technologies)

+New MseI-F:      5' T*ACAGATCGGAAGATCTCGTATGCCGTCTTCTGCTT*G 3'
+New MseI-R:      5' GCAGAAGACGGCATACGAGATCTTCCGATCTG 3'

+Asterix = Phosphorothioation

+## Sequences for Illumina PCR primers (with Aaron's modifications to better match modern Illumina technologies)

+Illpcr1 (unchanged):  5' A*A*TGATACGGCGACCACCGAGATCTACACTCTTTCCCTACACGACGCTCTTCCGATCT 3'
+New Illpcr2:          5' C*AAGCAGAAGACGGCATACGAGATCTTCCGATCTGTAA*G 3'

+Asterix = Phosphorothioation